-Students who experience learning barriers and would like to request academic accommodations should connect with the disability Resource Center by visiting https://disability.ufl.edu/students/get-started/.
-Students requesting accommodations should first register with the Disability Resource Center (352-392-8565, www.dso.ufl.edu/drc/).
-Once registered, students will receive an accommodation letter which must be presented in hard copy to the instructor when requesting accommodations.
-This requires a face-to-face meeting.
+Students who experience learning barriers and would like to request academic accommodations should connect with the Disability Resource Center (352-392-8565) to register.
+Once registered, their instructors will receive an accommodation letter, which must be discussed with the student so that accommodations are appropriate.
 Students should follow this procedure as early as possible in the semester.
-No accommodations will be granted until the presentation of the letter and the meeting.
+No accommodations will be granted until the letter is received.